abdulrahim200/Academics-Management-System/README.md

 # Academics-Management-System
 ## Overview
 This project is a **University Management System** for **IIIT Kottayam** that helps manage different users within the university.
-It provides an interactive console-based system where different types of users can log in and perform tasks.
+It provides an interactive console-based system where different types of users can log in and perform tasks.Each role has specific functionalities tailored to their needs, such as managing courses, viewing academic records, and handling administrative tasks.

 ## Features
 - **Admin User**: Handles administrative functions.